 On this page

-The Algolia engine supports all languages out of the box.
-For this to be possible, it uses a wide array of natural language techniques, ranging from the most general (finding words, using Unicode) to the most specific (distinguishing letters from logograms, breaking down compound words, and using single-language dictionaries for vocabulary).
+Algolia uses a wide array of natural language techniques, ranging from general, such as finding words or using Unicode, to specific, including distinguishing letters from logograms, breaking down compound words, and using single-language dictionaries for vocabulary.

 - Engine-level processing (normalization)

-Some language-based techniques (such as normalization) play an integral role in the engine, and are performed with every indexing and search operation.
-These are generally not configurable.
-Other techniques rely on specialized dictionaries, which facilitate word and word-root detection.
-These come with several configurable options.
-Finally, Algolia offers many other techniques (like typo tolerance, query rules) that can be enabled, disabled, or fine-tuned according to the use case.
-These are also configurable using Algolia’s API settings and suggested best practices.
+Some language-based techniques (such as normalization) play an integral role in the engine and are performed with every indexing and search operation.
+These are usually not configurable.
+Other techniques rely on specialized dictionaries, which facilitate word and word-root detection, and these do come with several configurable options.
+Finally, according to the use case, Algolia offers many other techniques (like typo tolerance, Rules) that can be turned on, turned off, or fine-tuned.
+These are also configurable using Algolia’s API settings

 How the engine normalizes data

-Normalization is done at both indexing and query time, ensuring consistency in how your data is represented as well as matched.
+The engine performs normalization during indexing and at query time, ensuring consistency in how your data is represented and matched.

 What does normalization mean?